mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

    It includes these parts:

       - It uses the Mavkit client `originate contract` command to originate the contract and assigns the local name `counter` to the contract
-      - It includes 0 tokens from your wallet with the transaction, but the `--burn-cap` argument allows the transaction to take up to 0.1 XTZ from your wallet for fees.
+      - It includes 0 tokens from your wallet with the transaction, but the `--burn-cap` argument allows the transaction to take up to 0.1 MVRK from your wallet for fees.
       - It sets the initial value of the contract storage with the `--init` argument.

    If the contract deploys successfully, Mavkit shows the address of the new contract, as in this example: